kash0797/Machine-Learning/Target Marketing/README.md

 mostly based on phone calls and the dataset stores general information about customers, details of contacts made with them and the output variable y which indicates whether a term deposit was subscribed to by the customer or not.

+Exploratory Data Analysis (EDA) & Pre-Processing: Initial data exploration and preprocessing steps to clean and transform the dataset for model training.

+Basic Decision Tree Model: A simple decision tree classifier is implemented and evaluated on the dataset to serve as a baseline model.

+Random Search for Decision Tree: Hyperparameter tuning is performed using RandomizedSearchCV to find the optimal parameters for the decision tree model.

+Grid Search for Decision Tree: A more exhaustive search using GridSearchCV is carried out to fine-tune the decision tree's performance further.